About this group

 - Lifetime Pet Cover also covers pets who have been symptom-free for two years, and will insure pets up to any age

 Why join the Pre Existing Medical Conditions Pet Insurance group?First, to save money.
-Members of this Bought By Many group receive the exclusive benefit of £15 cash back each year when insuring their pet with VetsMediCover.
+Members of this Bought By Many group receive the exclusive benefit of £15 cash back each year on top of a 10% online discount when insuring their pet with VetsMediCover.

 It's free to join and to get a quote, and there is no obligation to buy.

 VetsMediCover's Gold, Platinum, and Diamond policies are all "Lifetime" pet insurance policies, meaning that they continue to pay out year after year, even if a claim relates to the same condition.

 Prices from VetsMediCover vary based on your pet's breed and postcode, but start at around £20 per month (based on Gold cover for a 3 year old cat in an MK postcode).

 Both VetsMediCover and Lifetime Pet Cover will cover pre existing medical conditions that a pet has been free of for at least two years.